image

 DORA list several thematic to deal with:

-• Classify and attune cybersecurity incident to limit spread of cybersecurity incident, limit the impact and share knowledge with peers and regulator.
+- Classify cybersecurity incident to limit the spread, limit the impact and share knowledge with peers and regulators.
 DORA seems to be inspired by GDPR with a 24-hour reporting requirement

 Go further about DORA?